 Fill out the timeline and milestone sections.
-The timeline begins on 11/1/22 and ends on 12/31/23.
-In filling out the milestone section, select appropriate milestones from the drop down menu.
+The performance period begins on 11/1/24 and ends on 12/31/25.
+In filling out the milestone section, select five appropriate milestones from the drop down menu.
 Remember to keep the milestone dates within the grant performance period.
 Finally, everything takes longer than you think, so BE REALISTIC!